-Sub-result 2.1.
-Credible and trusted knowledge from IUCN for assessing and improving natural resources governance at all levels is available.
+Sub-Result 2.1.
+Credible and trusted knowledge for assessing and improving natural resource governance at all levels is available from IUCN.

-The overall focus of the sub-result is on generating, documenting, disseminating and using knowledge and evidence for assessing and improving governance of natural resources.
+The overall focus of the Sub-Result is on generating, documenting, disseminating and using knowledge and evidence for assessing and improving governance of natural resources.

 More and better tools on governance/biodiversity intersect.
-The development of tools and methodologies is essential to undertake analysis and assessment of current governance mechanisms and systems and their impact on biodiversity.
-IUCN and its Members has invested in the development of various tools and methodologies relevant for governance of natural resources (e.g. The Natural Resource Governance Framework, The Environment and Gender Information platform, ECOLEX, the Assessment and Evaluation of Protected Area Governance) and this work will be continued to enable uptake by key actors and policy makers.
+The development of tools and methodologies is essential for undertaking analysis and assessment of current governance mechanisms and systems and their impact on biodiversity.
+IUCN and its Members have invested in the development of various tools and methodologies relevant for governance of natural resources (e.g. NRGF, Environment and Gender Information platform, ECOLEX, Assessment and Evaluation of Protected Area Governance, Transboundary Water Assessment Programme) and this work will be continued to enable uptake by key actors and policy makers.

-This sub-result will be achieved through three targets focusing respectively on i) gathering knowledge to be used for assessing and improving natural resources governance, ii) conducting assessments of governance systems and developing improvement plans, and iii) promoting the recognition of community-led best practices in natural resources governance.
+This Sub-Result will be achieved through three Targets focusing respectively on i) gathering knowledge to be used for assessing and improving natural resource governance, ii) conducting assessments of governance systems and developing improvement plans, and iii) promoting the recognition of community-led best practices in natural resource governance.

-Target 12: IUCN tools, methodologies and approaches for assessing and improving natural resources governance are available and used.

-Target 13: Natural resource governance systems assessed (testing methodologies) under different management regimes, including protected areas, and corresponding improvement plans developed.

-Target 14: Community-led, cultural, grassroots or protected area governance systems achieving the effective and equitable governance of natural resources are recognized (as best practices/pilot testing), supported and promoted.
+- Target 13: IUCN tools, methodologies and approaches for assessing and improving natural resource governance are available and used. - Target 14: Natural resource governance systems assessed (through testing of methodologies) under different management regimes, including protected areas, and corresponding improvement plans developed. - Target 15: Community-led, cultural, grassroots or protected area governance systems that achieve the effective and equitable governance of natural resources are recognised (as best practices/pilot testing), supported and promoted, while respecting the rights of nature.

-Sub-result 2.2.
+Sub-Result 2.2.
 Governance at national and subnational levels related to nature and natural resources is strengthened through the application of the rights-based approach, and incorporation of good governance principles.

 Operating at the national level.
-The emphasis in this sub-result is on enhancing national legal and institutional frameworks for conservation.
+The emphasis in this Sub-Result is on enhancing national legal and institutional frameworks for conservation.

 A rights-based approach.
-This sub-result will seek to implement a rights-based approach to conservation and sustainable development at local and national level.
-It will enhance national governance systems in conservation landscapes (e.g. clarity in legislation and allocation of rights and responsibilities, access to justice to enforce those legislations).
+This Sub-Result will seek to implement a rights-based approach to conservation and sustainable development at local and national levels.
+It will enhance national governance systems in conservation landscapes (e.g. clarity in legislation and allocation of rights and responsibilities, access to justice to enforce such legislation).
 Traditional governance arrangements will be an important element considered here.
-This sub-result will generate knowledge and action feeding into some goals/targets of the SDGs framework.
+This Sub-Result will generate knowledge and action feeding into a number of goals/targets of the SDGs framework.
 It will also aim at increasing equity, including gender equality.

-This sub-result will be achieved through the delivery of a further three targets focusing respectively on rights, institutional capacity and strengthening implementation and/or enforcement.
+This Sub-Result will be achieved through the delivery of a further three Targets focusing respectively on rights, institutional capacity and strengthening implementation and/or enforcement.

-Target 15: Intervention points in which rights regimes related to natural resources are clear, stable, implementable, enforceable and equitable, particularly for women, indigenous people, youth and the poor have increased.

-Target 16: The capacity of institutions (including protected area and customary institutions) to undertake decision making in a participatory, inclusive (including women, indigenous people, youth), effective and equitable manner is enhanced.
+- Target 16: Intervention points in which rights regimes related to natural resources are clear, stable, implementable, enforceable and equitable have increased and are effectively integrated with other rights regimes - particularly for women, indigenous people, youth and the poor. - Target 17: The capacity of institutions (including protected area and customary institutions) to undertake decision making in a participatory, inclusive, effective and equitable manner is enhanced, especially for facilitating the active participation of women, youth and indigenous peoples as key stakeholders.

-Target 17: Intervention points in which natural resources governance which have the capacity to halt illegal natural resource use, through the promotion of the rule of law and access to justice have increased.
+• Target 18: Intervention points in which natural resource governance has the capacity to halt illegal natural resource use, through the promotion of rule of law and access to justice, have increased.

-Sub-result 2.3.
+Sub-Result 2.3.
 Regional and global governance systems for conservation of nature and natural resources are established, supported and strengthened.

 Operating at multi-country level.
-The emphasis of this sub-result is about conservation of nature/natural resources in areas which require the intervention of more than one national jurisdiction, and regional and/or international cooperation.
+The emphasis of this Sub-Result is about conservation of nature and natural resources in areas that require the intervention of more than one national jurisdiction, and regional and/or international cooperation.